HopkinsIDD/seroanalytics_workshop/README.md

 **Part 3: Pre-processing serological data**
 - Lecture 3 (pptx and pdf versions)
-  - A description of what is pre-processing, how to measure whether pre-processing is effective, and a pipeline for pre-processing data
+  - A description of what is pre-processing, how to identify whether pre-processing has been effective, and a pipeline for pre-processing data
 - Lab 3 (pdf and Rmd versions)
   - R code to implement a pre-processing pipeline

 **Part 4: Visualizing and standardizing serological data**
 - Lecture 4 (pptx and pdf versions)